7a617a/Image-Mosaic-Encryption-and-Decryption-Tool-/README.md

+# V3.0.0 :
+> - Added the Resize function capable of repairing damaged encrypted images.(If an encrypted image cannot be decrypted because it has been damaged by scaling or stretching, use the Resize function to restore the image to its original dimensions to decrypt the original content to the greatest extent possible.)
+> - Added image pixel dimension display function.
+> - Optimized the user interface.

+# V2.0.0 :
-﻿V2.0.0: Enhanced encryption.
+> - Enhanced encryption.
 Each pixel block will not only be rearranged but also undergo different flipping operations after encryption, improving encryption security.

-V2.0.0: 强化加密,每个像素块在加密后除了会重新排列外还会执行不同的翻转处理，提升加密安全性.

-V2.0.0: 暗号化を強化。各ピクセルブロックは暗号化後、並び替えに加えて異なる反転処理が実行され、暗号化の安全性が向上します。

-# Image-Mosaic-Encryption-and-Decryption-Tool-
+## <p align="center">Image-Mosaic-Encryption-and-Decryption-Tool-</p>

 This is an image encryption/decryption tool based on HTML + JS, distributed as a single file that requires no installation or runtime environment—simply download it locally and run it directly in a browser.